"The 4Dx function analysis is unique because it can provide the spatial and functional information we need to optimize treatment for each patient."

 4Dx is developing groundbreaking imaging technology for doctors treating critically ill children.
 Unlike current technology, which uses scaled-down adult systems to diagnose and treat infants with conditions of the lung, 4Dx aims to develop systems specifically for use in both neonatal and broader pediatric settings.
 4Dx technology is non-invasive and does not require patients to remain still during imaging.
 These are clear benefits for all patients and particularly for infants and children who cannot describe symptoms and may be anxious or distressed.

 4Dx has the potential to fast track promising drug discoveries, determine effectiveness early and enable clear evaluation of performance in a pre-clinical space.
-4Dx provides the advantage of faster, more accurate and sensitive assessment, the value of which cannot be underestimated – not least of which to those suffering from lung disease.
+4Dx provides the advantage of non-invasive, in vivo imaging techniques able to provide more accurate and sensitive assessment via fewer scans as compared to existing technologies, reducing the overall cost of R&D.

 Respiratory function tests have been the staple of the respiratory physician for decades.
 That is set to change with the introduction of technology that has the capability to image a patient’s lung function directly.